polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 ## Checking the status of your experiments

-First of we can double check that our groups were created.
+First, we can double check that our groups was created.

- * Polyaxon dashboard
- * Polyaxon CLI
+For that you can use the Polyaxon dashboard or Polyaxon CLI.

 ```bash
 $ polyaxon project groups